 BSA recognises its responsibilities with regards to students under the age of 18 and is committed to a practice which protects children and young adults from harm.
-The school’s Child Protection Policy is available upon request.
+The school’s Child Protection Policy is available at the bottom of this page.
 We do not accept students under the age of 16 on any course.

 Prior to arrival at the school:

 Parents or guardians of students aged 16 and 17 must sign an underage consent form before they begin their course.
 No confirmation will be submitted unless the consent form has been received.
 The school will liaise with all adults who might be in contact with under-18s, including admin staff, teachers and group leaders, if applicable.
 Parents, legal guardians or their nominated representatives will be asked to be in touch with the school and provide a 24 hour contact number and full address in London.
 We strongly advise parents of students aged 16 and 17 to organise taxi transfers upon arrival and before departure, to avoid any problems.

 All of our staff are DBS checked.
 Our staff are trained in the safeguarding of underage students.
 Our approachable teachers and members of staff contribute to providing a safe environment for our students.
 All of our staff are aware of our safeguarding and child protection policies